 Thanks for visiting Tin and Thyme.
 If you try one of these recipes for white chocolate scones, I’d love to hear about it in the comments below.
+And do please rate the recipe.
 Have you any top tips?
-Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
+Please share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 White Chocolate Scones.
 PIN IT.

 - 2 oz (65g) wholemeal flour

 - 6 oz (185g) plain flour

 - 1 ½ oz (45g) white chocolate – grated

 - ¼ pt (150ml) sour milk or kefir

 - 1 pinch sea or rock salt I used Himalayan pink salt